These Outdated Leadership Practices Are Crippling Your Business

 Today many aspects of the business are fast-paced; reviews and feedback should also be ongoing.
 Regular evaluation of work brings in the concept of coaching and not managing.

 Working to meet deadlines is a must, especially with clients.
-But frequent time-intensive deadlines are a creativity killer.
+However frequent time-intensive deadlines are a creativity killer.

 An overemphasis on immediate objectives can blur employees’ view of the company’s long-term strategy and big picture.
 In such environments, employees prioritize quick solutions and completing tasks while leaving untapped potential in its wake.